R. Paul Young

 R. Paul Young, FREng, FRSC, (born April 4, 1952) is a geophysicist and Professor who works in rock mechanics using induced seismicity to monitor fractures and rock damage for engineering applications in mining and radioactive waste management.

 Career

 He is Professor and W.M.
 Keck Chair Emeritus at the University of Toronto.
-He is currently the Honorary International Secretary of the Royal Society of Canada and Vice-Chair of the Canadian Science Publishing Board of Directors.
-He was previously the Vice-President, Research and Innovation at the University of Toronto (2007-2014), Chair of the TRIUMF Board of Management, Canada's National Particle Accelerator Centre (2010-2014), and Chair of the research committee of the U15 group of Canadian Research Universities (2012-2014).
-He was previously president of the British Geophysical Association (2000-2002) and Professor at the University of Liverpool (1999-2002), Keele University (1993-1999), and Queen's University (1984-1993).
+He is currently the Honorary International Secretary of the Royal Society of Canada and Chair of the Canadian Science Publishing Board of Directors.
+He was previously the Vice-president, Research and Innovation at the University of Toronto (2007–2014), Chair of the TRIUMF Board of Management, Canada's National Particle Accelerator Centre (2010–2014), and Chair of the research committee of the U15 group of Canadian Research Universities (2012–2014).
+He was previously president of the British Geophysical Association (2000–2002) and Professor at the University of Liverpool (1999–2002), Keele University (1993–1999), and Queen's University (1984–1993).